Dental Emergencies in Des Moines, IA

 Des Moines Iowa's Dental Emergency Care

-If you or a loved one are experiencing a dental emergency, please contact Iowa Dental Group located in Des Moines.
+If you or a loved one is experiencing a dental emergency, please contact Iowa Dental Group located in Des Moines.
 Our number is (515) 277-6358.

 IMMEDIATE Dental Services

-- Get relief from chipped, cracked or lost tooth
+- Get relief from a chipped, cracked, or lost tooth

 - Abscess, toothache, mouth pain